JakeGillatt/Tech221_Virtualisation/README.md

 6. Now we need to install bundle to run the tests.
 Enter `gem install bundle`
 7. Use command `bundle` to bundle up the tests
 8. Now use `rake spec` to launch the tests
-9. After checking all the test few of them are failed.
-To fix it we need to install all the missing packages
+9. After checking all the tests, some of them will show as failed.
+To fix this we need to install all the missing packages
 10. Back in Git bash, navigate to the vagrantfile dir
 11. Install NodeJS with `sudo apt-get install nodejs -y`
 12. When NodeJs is finished installing, we can install python properties with `sudo apt-get install python-software-properties -y`